Skip to content

 A message from the Custodian.

-Dr Sajid Umar — on the responsibility, humility, and sacred trust that shapes this convening.
+Shaykh Dr. Sajid Umar, on the responsibility, humility, and sacred trust that shapes this convening.

-Dr Sajid Umar — Custodian of Foundations of Legacy
+Shaykh Dr. Sajid Umar, Custodian of Foundations of Legacy

 In the Name of Allah, the Most Merciful, the Bestower of Mercy